-According to Nielsen fast national data, ABC’s presentation of the 87th Annual Academy Awards averaged 36.6 million viewers, down from 43 million a year ago.
+According to Nielsen fast national data, ABC’s presentation of the 87th Annual Academy Awards averaged 36.6 million viewers, down from 43 million a year ago. [tweet_box]The Oscars broadcast now stands as the third least-watched in a decade and the fourth biggest bust in 40 years![/tweet_box]

 Back in January when the Academy released its list of nominees for the 2015 Oscars, it ignited a firestorm of outrage on social media.
 The hashtag #OscarsSoWhite quickly went viral as millions of Twitterati poked fun and created hilarious memes that drew attention to the snubbing of essentially any actor or director that was not white.